revan-21/Tic-Tac-Toe-game/README.md

+# ❌⭕ Tic-Tac-Toe Game

 A simple and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-This project allows two players to play the classic game in a clean and responsive interface.
-It is a beginner-friendly project that helps in understanding JavaScript game logic, DOM manipulation, and event handling.
+Players can enjoy the classic two-player game with a clean user interface and responsive design.

-Features
+## 🚀 Features

-Two-player gameplay
+* Two-player gameplay
-Winner detection
-Draw detection
-Restart/New Game option
+* Interactive game board
+* Win and draw detection
+* Restart game option
-Responsive and user-friendly design
+* Responsive and user-friendly design

-Technologies Used
+## 🛠️ Technologies Used

-HTML
+* HTML
-CSS
+* CSS
-JavaScript
+* JavaScript

-How to Run
+## 🎮 How to Play

-Download or clone the repository.
+1. Player X starts the game
+2. Players take turns placing X and O on the board
+3. The first player to align three symbols horizontally, vertically, or diagonally wins
+4. If all boxes are filled without a winner, the game ends in a draw

+## 📦 Installation

+1. Clone the repository
-Open the project folder.
+2. Open the project folder
-Run the index.html file in your browser.
+3. Run `index.html` in your browser
-Project Structure
-index.html – Game layout
-style.css – Styling and design
-script.js – Game functionality and logic
-Learning Outcomes

-This project helps beginners learn:

-DOM Manipulation
-Event Handling
-JavaScript Functions
-Game Logic Implementation
-Future Improvements
+## 📌 Future Improvements

-Add AI mode
+* Add single-player mode with AI
-Add score tracking
-Improve animations and UI
+* Add sound effects and animations
+* Score tracking system
+* Dark mode support